 “It’s really exciting to see a continental-scale network of field sites incorporate phenocams into their design,” says Richardson.
 “Over the 30-year duration of NEON, these data will be invaluable for tracking changes in ecosystem structure and composition.”
 The need for more phenocam data and standardized data collection practices across networks is reiterated in a paper that was recently published in Frontiers in Ecology.
 The paper, titled “Using phenocams to monitor our changing earth: toward a global phenocam network,” was co-authored by Richardson and other scientists including three NEON staff members.

 Collaborating across disciplines to determine best practices for phenocam data collection

-The recent paper is one of the results of a phenocam workshop hosted by NEON and the National Science Foundation.
-The workshop took place in Boulder, CO in October 2013.
+The paper is one of the results of a National Science Foundation funded workshop that took place at NEON in October 2013.
 Workshop participants came from a wide variety of backgrounds and interests including ecosystem ecology, remote sensing (using airborne and satellite platforms), unmanned aerial vehicles (UAVs or drones), sensor networks, modeling, on-the-ground phenology, engineering and citizen science.